Madagascar: Health

-Madagascar had outbreaks of the bubonic plague and pneumonic plague in 2017 (2575 cases, 221 deaths) and 2014 (263 confirmed cases, 71 deaths).
-In 2019, Madagascar had a measles outbreak, resulting in 118,000 cases and 1,688 deaths.
-In 2020, Madagascar was also affected by the COVID-19 pandemic.
+Madagascar had outbreaks of the bubonic plague and pneumonic plague in 2017 (2,575 cases, 221 deaths) and earlier in 2014 (263 confirmed cases, 71 deaths).
+In 2019, Madagascar had a measles outbreak, resulting in 118,000 cases and 1,688 deaths and was also affected the next year by the COVID-19 pandemic.
 Undernourishment and hunger rates were at 42% in 2018.
-According to the United Nations, more than one million people in southern Madagascar are struggling to get enough to eat, due to what could become the first famine caused by climate change.
+According to the United Nations, more than one million people in southern Madagascar in 2021 were struggling to get enough to eat, due to what could become the country's first famine caused by climate change.
+UNICEF has supported an initiative in the country assisting parents to recognise the signs of severe malnutrition among their children.

 Education

 Education access and quality were prioritized under Ravalomanana.

 Prior to the 19th century, all education in Madagascar was informal and typically served to teach practical skills as well as social and cultural values, including respect for ancestors and elders.
 The first formal European-style school was established in 1818 at Toamasina by members of the London Missionary Society (LMS).
 The LMS was invited by King Radama I to expand its schools throughout Imerina to teach basic literacy and numeracy to aristocratic children.
 The schools were closed by Ranavalona I in 1835, but reopened and expanded in the decades after her death.

 By the end of the 19th century, Madagascar had the most developed and modern school system in pre-colonial Sub-Saharan Africa.
 Access to schooling was expanded in coastal areas during the colonial period, with French language and basic work skills becoming the focus of the curriculum.
 During the post-colonial First Republic, a continued reliance on French nationals as teachers, and French as the language of instruction, displeased those desiring a complete separation from the former colonial power.
 Consequently, under the socialist Second Republic, French instructors and other nationals were expelled, Malagasy was declared the language of instruction, and a large cadre of young Malagasy were rapidly trained to teach at remote rural schools under the mandatory two-year national service policy.

-This policy, known as malgachization, coincided with a severe economic downturn and a dramatic decline in the quality of education.
+This policy, known as malgachization (Malagasyization), coincided with a severe economic downturn and a dramatic decline in the quality of education.
 Those schooled during this period generally failed to master the French language or many other subjects and struggled to find employment, forcing many to take low-paying jobs in the informal or black market that mired them in deepening poverty.
-Excepting the brief presidency of Albert Zafy, from 1992 to 1996, Ratsiraka remained in power from 1975 to 2001 and failed to achieve significant improvements in education throughout his tenure.
+Excepting Zafy's brief presidency from 1992 to 1996, Ratsiraka remained in power from 1975 to 2001 and failed to achieve significant improvements in education throughout his tenure.